flatcar-archive/flatcar-docs/os/booting-on-cloudca.md

 ## Cloud-config

-Container Linux allows you to configure machine parameters, launch systemd units on startup, and more via cloud-config.
+Flatcar Linux allows you to configure machine parameters, launch systemd units on startup, and more via cloud-config.
 Jump over to the [docs to learn about the supported features][cloud-config-docs].
 Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
 Once the machine is created, cloud-config cannot be modified.

 You can provide cloud-config data using cloud.ca management portal or through the CloudStack API.
 When using CloudStack API, the cloud-conf must be base64 encoded as the `userdata` parameter.